knative/eventing/docs/spec/spec.md

 ### group: eventing.knative.dev/v1

 _A `Broker` collects a pool of events that are consumable using triggers.
-Brokers provide a well-known endpoint for event delivery that senders can use with minimal knowledge of the event routing strategy.
+Brokers provide a discoverable endpoint (`status.address`) for event delivery that senders can use with minimal knowledge of the event routing strategy.
 Subscribers use triggers to request delivery of events from a broker's pool to a specific URL or `Addressable` endpoint._

 ### Object Schema